-Unlike service animals and ESA ID cards, therapy dog ID cards do not give so many benefits to the pet and its owner.
+Unlike service animals and support animal therapy dog ID cards do not give so many benefits to the pet and its owner.
 They do not have special access to public establishments, flights, or rental housing; however, it can be useful in some other ways.

 - Therapeutic visitation dogs.
 These mainly visit various rehabilitation facilities together with their owners;